 Looking for a tasty and healthy vegan pesto recipe?
-Look no further than this Vegan Walnut Pesto!
+Look no further than this Vegan Walnut Pesto with basil!
 It's perfect for anyone who loves pesto but wants a vegan option.
-This recipe is quick and easy to make, and it's so delicious.
+This recipe is quick, easy to make, and delicious, just like my Vegan Basil Pesto.
 You're going to love it!

 Jump to: